robygx/xr_teleoperate/README.md

 ## 2.1 📥 Environment Setup

-> The v1.4 version’s simulation deployment is not yet available.
-Please use v1.3 for testing temporarily.
+> Since the image service has been upgraded to `teleimager`, the simulation deployment for v1.4 is temporarily unavailable.
+Please use v1.3 for testing for now.

 First, install [unitree_sim_isaaclab](https://github.com/unitreerobotics/unitree_sim_isaaclab).
 Follow that repo’s README.